chadkluck/serverless-video-converter/README.md

 ## Deployment

-This stack is designed to be deployed using the [63Klabs Atlantis framework](https://github.com/63Klabs/atlantis-cfn-configuration-repo-for-serverless-deployments).
+This stack is designed to be deployed using the [63Klabs Atlantis developer platform](https://github.com/63Klabs/atlantis-cfn-configuration-repo-for-serverless-deployments).

-Like any other project, you can skip the framework and go at it on your own by modifying the code and templates to fit your needs.
-However, if you are managing many projects manually (especially on your own or part of a small team), the Atlantis framework is highly recommended as it implements Platform Engineering and AWS best practices.
+Like any other project, you can skip the Atlantis platform and go at it on your own by modifying the code and templates to fit your needs.
+However, if you are managing many projects manually (especially on your own or part of a small team), the Atlantis platform is highly recommended as it implements Platform Engineering and AWS best practices.
 Plus it utilizes AWS native resources including SAM deployments and CloudFormation without the need of proprietary DevOps tools.
 Everything is API, CloudFormation template, and SAM CLI based.
 There are a lot of logging, metrics, and security features already baked into the templates so you don't need to start from scratch.

 ### Deployment Using 63Klabs Atlantis